camall3n/timer/README.md

 The stats are global, so you can `import timer` wherever you need it and the stats will print for all timers.
 The total time since the `timer` module was first imported is displayed at the bottom of the table.

+To delete all timers and reset all statistics to zero, use `Timer.reset()`.

 ## Example

 The following example is available in the `test/` directory.